linkinglicense/linkinglicense.github.io/readme.md

 No!
 You can't.
 Consider asking the creator of the project to change the license to a permissive license.

-### I want to use a software that is licensed under the linking license in a closed source softwere.
+### I want to use a software that is licensed under the linking license in a closed source software.
 Can I use it?

 Yes!
 You can.
 As long as in your website or info or something, you link the original author's name.

+### Can i make money with software that is licensed under the linking license?

+Yes!
+You can charge your original work for money, as long as you release the source code.
+You can also sell others people software, as long as you link or acknowledge the original author.

 ### I have a question about the linking license that is not shown here.
 Where can I ask it?